Customized Hair Growth Kit - 60% OFF get started

 Q: What are some common hair care practices that can contribute to hair damage and aging in African populations?

 A: Chemical relaxers and tight hairstyles such as braids and weaves can cause hair damage and contribute to hair aging in African populations.
-Additionally, using harsh shampoos and conditioners can strip the hair of its natural oils, making it more prone to damage.
+Additionally, harsh shampoos and conditioners can strip the hair of its natural oils, making it more prone to damage.

 Q: How can I prevent hair breakage and loss in African hair as I age?